cosmo0/mame-retroarch-bezel-converter/README.md

 - check Retroarch overlays integrity
 - generate Retroarch overlays from images

 It works under Windows x64/ARM64, Linux x64/ARM64 and MacOS x64.
+You can build it for any platform supported by .Net 5 (it's very easy).

 ## Download